murphy214/nlgeojson/README.md

 # What about just using Geopandas?

 Geopandas exists to provide geospatial abstractions / methods in a pandas dataframe with geojson objects with shapely coordinate structures handling the work for it on the back end, this is done typically by reading in a geospatial file or manipulating fields to create more geospatial objects.
-Its nice, however, the geojson representation in memory for objects is unnecessary for a lot of applications,when most people only use a few methods at best.

 Basically if you output the vanilla nl formatted dataframe to csv it will make both reading in the geometry / writing out geojson much faster and easier to work with.

-**So when comparing the heaviness of geopandas > pandas > shapely represented as a geojson to manage the extra state, its often times unnecessary, however, geodf_to_nldf() function can be used to convert a geodataframe into a nldataframe representation that can be output to a csv file.**

 # Example Code / Usage